btigi/iiProjectileR/iiProjectileR/Readme-iiProjectileR.txt

 All items as all items
 All items will be retrievable as their actual item-type, e.g. a plain, non enchanted arrow will be retrievable as a plain, non enchanted arrow, whereas an Arrow of Detonation will be retrievable as an Arrow of Detonation.

+Degrading Enchantment
+Based on the THAC0 of the magical item it will be retrieved as the next lowest magical item or plain item.
+    An Arrow of Piercing will be retrieved as an Arrow +2 An Arrow +2 will be retrieved as an Arrow +1
+    An Arrow +1 will be retrieved as a plain arrow
+    A plain arrow will be retrieved as a plain arrow

+Player's secondary choices are:
+  1. Plain non-magical items only retrieved as plain non-magical items
+  2. Magical & Plain items retrieved as plain non-magical items
+  3. Each item retrieved as itself
+  4. Magical items retrieved as a lower magical item and ultimately retrieved as a plain non-magical item.

+NOTE: Players should uninstall previous versions of the Projectile Retrieval mod before installing this version, to prevent possible conflicts.

 +) Section 2. (un)Installation